 Please contact me if you have any problems with these drivers.
 When writing, please include your WPDOS version (5.1, 6.0, 6.1, 6.2), and the full name of your printer (for example, HP DeskJet 990cse), not just the number ("HP 1000" can mean three different printers; I cannot help unless you include the full name).

-Important note on printers that use a USB instead of a parallel cable: If your printer is connected by a USB cable instead of a traditional parallel cable, you will also need this site's methods of printing to USB printers.
+Important note on printers that use a network connection or USB cable instead of a parallel cable: If your printer is connected by a network connection or USB cable instead of a traditional parallel cable, you will also need this site's methods of printing to USB and network printers.

 Important: If you want to print envelopes with DeskJet 9xx and later models, see the note on envelopes below.